 Scheduling Dashboard Data Delivery

-Looker lets you schedule periodic delivery of your dashboard to email recipients or to an Amazon S3 bucket, an SFTP server, or a webhook.
-See the Scheduling Emails and Alerts page and the Scheduling Data Deliveries page for more information.
+Looker lets you schedule periodic delivery of your dashboard to email recipients or to other data destinations.
+See the Scheduling Data Deliveries page for more information.

 Downloading Your Dashboard